burnbright/basic-php-form-emailer/README.md

 ## Files

- * index.html - contains the html form to submit
+ * `index.html` - contains the html form to submit.
- * submitemail.php - receives the form submission, and sends to the designated email address
+ * `submitemail.php` - receives the form submission, and sends to the designated email address.
- * emailtemplate.php - contains the template used for the actual email that is sent
+ * `emailtemplate.php` - contains the template used for the actual email that is sent.
- * recaptchalib.php & FormMailer.php - helper code for getting the above done
+ * `recaptchalib.php` & `FormMailer.php` - helper code for getting the above done.

 ## Setup

-Add the following to your form action page, were you replace 'youremail@example.com' with your own email address for recieving messages from the website.
-This same code is available in submitemail.php
+You can rename `index.html` to anything, such as contact.html, or even contact.php.

+This is the code found in submitemail.php.
+Be sure to replace `youremail@example.com` with the email address you want emails to be sent to.

 ```php
 <?php